openshifttips/web/notes/setup-mirror-registry.md

 emoji: 🔌
 ---

-Commands to mirror registry and upgrade a disconnected cluster.
+Commands to mirror registry a disconnected cluster:

 ```bash
 export OCP_RELEASE=4.4.3-x86_64          ### replace with your minor version